Top 10 Reasons You Don’t Want to Run the Wild Rogue Relay

 If your idea of fun is a mega-relay where half of the adventure is sprinting out of the van, along a line of traffic up to a mile long, just to make the exchange, then we are not a good fit for you.
-Our field is small (usually between 80-100 teams) which means there is plenty of parking at the exchanges and you have more than enough time to stop the van, support your runner and to dance to your heart’s content or throw up a toilet paper finish line.
+Our field is small (usually between 80-100 teams) which means there is plenty of parking at the exchanges and you have more than enough time to stop the van, support your runner, and dance to your heart’s content or throw up a toilet paper finish line.
 Heck, that even means that you’ll have toilet paper in the porta-potties, even if you are at the back of the pack…

 4. Free massages at major exchanges are not your thing.

 We have a terrific partnership with ADAPT Physical Therapy.
 They provide free massages to runners at the major exchanges.
 But hey, if you prefer letting those muscles tighten up and running through the pain, then you probably don’t want to check our race out.

 5. Enjoying the grounds of beautiful wineries is not on your list of things you like to do.